 Do they poop?

 In goat yoga we call this a 'blessing' and you must be very fortunate indeed to be one of the lucky ones.
 We supply yoga mats for complimentary use (or you can use your own), and are ready to clean or swap out a yoga mat if you're the lucky recipient of a 'blessing'.
 To date, none of our goats have done #1 or #2 actually on anyone, only on a mat, but these are live animals and part of the full 'experience'!
 But to be fair, as miniatures, they don't do much and what does come out is minimal.
-At indoor events-- baby goats are diapered at all times to keep the room and floor clean, however diaper slippage on our babies may occur but this is generally our 'cleanest' way to goat yoga!

 How many goats will be at goat yoga?

 We like to have a high goat-to-participant ratio.
 Because, hey- who doesn't love more goats?!
-Generally, we try to have one goat to every two people but this will fluctuate with a variety of factors centered around the health, happiness and well-being of our goats.
+Generally, we try to have one goat to every three people but this will fluctuate with a variety of factors centered around the health, happiness and well-being of our goats.

 How many goats are on the ranch?

 Our numbers are always changing given the year and circumstances between 30 - 70 miniature goats.
 Yes, each one has a name, they're all family and all cherished and loved dearly.
 Our 'little' goat herd keeps our ranch in tip top fire prevention form and often shows up at the front door asking for treats.

 What happens to the goats 'after goat yoga'?